ktorn/completium-landing/docs/contract/contract3.md

 The following example illustrates how to test the <Link to='/docs/contract/tuto/archetype-statem'>State machine</Link> contract of the Archetype <Link to='/docs/contract/programming-language#archetype'>tutorial</Link>.

-The goal is to check whether the contract is in the right state after a series of calls to `init`, `inc_value` twice and `complete` entrypoints, and to check whether the caller balance is almost unchanged while transferring 5tz to `init`.
+The goal is to check whether the contract is in the right state after a series of calls to `init`, `inc_value` twice and `complete` entrypoints, and to check whether the caller's balance is unchanged while transferring 5tz to `init` (within cost of transactions).

 ```js title="test.js"
 const assert     = require('assert');